lijinf2/gqr/script/README.md

 ### base_format
     - Fvecs is currently the only format we supported.
 See TEXMEX(http://corpus-texmex.irisa.fr/) for details.

-### num_queries
-    - For each dataset and querying method, we usually randomly sample 1000 items as queries.

-### topk
-    - By default, we do 20-nearest neighbors search.

 ### model_file & base_bits_file
     - model learned from dataset using hash_method mentioned above.